 Given the fact that the jobs of attorneys and lawyers are so similar, their fields of activity are nearly identical.
 The actual tasks within those fields of activity may differ though, as lawyers will usually be more preoccupied with talking with the clients to determine the problem and drafting the paperwork.
 If things cannot be solved simply, lawyers will usually file a motion with a court, and attorneys will step in from there.

-Overall, you could say that attorneys and lawyers do not compete with each other; instead, they complete each other.
+Overall, you could say that attorneys and lawyers do not compete with each other; instead, what they really do is complete each other.